 ELECTED OFFICE & LEADERSHIP:

-Ron was elected on November 7, 2006 to a four-year term as an At-Large member of the Prince George’s County Board of Education and was sworn in on December 4, 2006 (Click Video: swearing-in-ceremony).
+Ron served a four-year term as an At-Large member of the Prince George’s County Board of Education and was sworn in on December 4, 2006 (Click Video: swearing-in-ceremony).
 As a Board Member, he was elected by his peers and served 3 terms as the Board’s Vice-Chairman.

 During his tenure, he has coached, mentored, and welcomed thousands of new graduates into the working world.
 His zest for education and rousing speeches where always sought to motivate and inspire the students of Prince George’s County (Click Video: Graduation).